 BUSINESS SUCCESSION PLANNING

 To successfully plan for and execute the passing of one's business, one needs plan thought out with attentive detail and consideration to organizational values.
 At Underberg & Kessler, we have a team of attorneys experienced in business succession planning ready to assist you in the creation and execution of a business succession plan that will achieve your goals regarding the passing of the business.
-Whether at the beginning of the process, or somewhere along the way, our business succession attorneys in Rochester, Buffalo, Canandaigua, Geneseo, and Webster are ready to help you!
+Whether at the beginning of the process, or somewhere along the way, our business succession attorneys in Rochester, Buffalo, Canandaigua, and Geneseo are ready to help you!

 You can contact us here and read about business succession planning below: